tenkhen/proshop-v2/extra/jwt.md

 } )
 ```

 ### Set JWT as HTTP-ONLY cookie - The safer way to implement
 ```
 // following we don't need to send manually, it will automatically send every time we hit this specific route (/login)
-// cookie takes name, value and options res.cookie('jwt', token, {
+// cookie takes name, value and options
+// we use name to read jwt from cookies - check following Authorize using token section res.cookie('jwt', token, {
   httpOnly: true,
   // we set this false for development, but in production we need this true for https